 The spell drew up globs of blood and phlegm, which spilled out of his mouth in a horrific, lumpy mess into the bowl she had waiting.
 The man tensed, holding his breath in an attempt not to hack at the disturbance to his lungs.

-“I do!” a man belatedly volunteered, fumbling it from the half-stocked utility belt around his ways.
-He almost dropped it, but they managed to get it to the patient thanks to Siobhan’s quick reflexes.
+“I do!” a man belatedly volunteered, fumbling it from the half-stocked utility belt around his waist.
+He dropped it, but with quick reflexes, Siobhan managed to catch it before it hit the floor and she delivered it safely to the patient.

 The man took as deep a breath as he could, and the philtre did its job, coating the inside of his lungs with a seal that would add pressure to the wound and help to keep him from drowning to death in his own blood.

 Siobhan sent him to one of the cots in the corner.
 “You’re still bleeding.
 We’re waiting on the healer.
-If you feel your lung start to fill up again, ring the bell and I’ll come clear it out for you again.
-No talking, no coughing, slow breaths,” she ordered, shoving the cheap brass bell she’d pulled from one of the shelves into his hand.
+If you feel your lung start to fill up again, ring the bell and I’ll come clear it out for you.
+No talking, no coughing, slow breaths,” she ordered, shoving a cheap brass bell she’d pulled from one of the shelves into his hand.

 ‘At least we’re well-stocked,’ she consoled herself.

-Everyone with burns piled their affected parts or their whole bodies onto the table and she drew the heat out of the burns, then removed any large pieces of debris or cloth from the wound, repeating the same process as the first time.
+Everyone with burns piled their affected parts or their whole bodies onto the table and she drew the heat out of the burned flesh, then removed any large pieces of debris or cloth from the wounds, repeating the same process as the first time.
 Those who were the worst off got enough pain-relieving potion to knock them unconscious.

-She was contemplating the wound as the pale-faced patient stared at her.
+She was contemplating the wound while the pale-faced patient stared at her.

 “Can you fix it?” he asked.